msaelices/whatsapp-mcp-server/README.md

 whatsapp-mcp --debug
 ```

-The server communicates through standard input/output streams using the Model Context Protocol (MCP).
+The server communicates using the Model Context Protocol (MCP) and can be accessed via HTTP or WebSockets when running with FastMCP.

 ### Available Tools